Business

 Their traffic volume is lower, but intent is high: visitors are usually ready to book or call.

-Our internal numbers show about 27 % conversion, primarily through click-to-call, map, or appointment popups.
+Our internal numbers show strong performance for click-to-call, map, or appointment popups, especially on high-intent local traffic.

 External data backs that behavior.